Finding scholarships for high school seniors can give you the monetary means to afford your post-secondary pursuits after walking the stage.

 Deadline: June 10th

-Founded in 2012 by Rihanna, the Clara Lionel Foundation Global Scholarship is awarded for $5,000 to $50,000 each year to graduating high school seniors in Brazil, Barbados, Cuba, Haiti, Grenada, Guyana, or Jamaica who are pursuing full-time undergraduate U.S. study.
-To apply, first-time college freshmen must be eligible for funding per the Office of Foreign Assets Control.
-Scholarships are renewable for four years of a bachelor’s program if a 2.5 GPA is maintained.
+They must be pursuing full-time undergraduate degrees in the United States.
+To apply, first-time college students must be eligible for funding per the Office of Foreign Assets Control.
+Scholarships are renewable for four years of a bachelor’s program if the college students maintain a 2.5 GPA.

 Contact